City Budget and Finances

 Strategic planning plays an integral role in the development of each year's balanced budget.
 The planning ensures the City's ability to meet the needs of our community.
 Each budget develops and monitors the City's five-year Capital Improvement Plan (CIP), Southlake 2030 & 2035 (The City's Comprehensive Development Plans) and each department's business plan.

 Since 2009, the City has implemented tax relief initiatives (FY 2009, FY 2013 - FY 2022) focused on increasing the homestead exemption for residential property owners as new commercial properties have been developed.
 Since 2008, the City has moved from a 0% residential homestead exemption to a 20% exemption adopted with the FY 2018 budget.
-Since FY 2020 the tax rate has been reduced below the No New Revenue Tax Rate, a $0.037 rate reduction in FY 2020, a $0.005 reduction in FY 2021, and a proposed $0.015 reduction in FY 2022.
+Since FY 2020, the tax rate has been reduced below the No New Revenue Tax Rate, with a $0.037 rate reduction in FY 2020, a $0.005 reduction in FY 2021, and a $0.015 reduction in FY 2022.
+A proposed $.03 cent reduction is proposed in FY 2023.

 Presentation & Discussion